-- Make available to the Sandwell Adult and Family Learning Service on request all completed tutor and learner documentation. - Ensure learners receive appropriate pre and post course information and advice. - Maintain accurate records to report on attendance, withdrawals, and achievement. - Include on all programmes, at least one learning outcome which actively promotes equality and diversity through classroom based activities. - Record on registers the intended destination of learners, using the Sandwell Adult and Family Learning Service codes. - Monitor the destinations of learners at 4 weeks after completion. - > Display the Council's logo on all relevant paper and electronic publicity material. - ➤ Participate in a contract management meeting with the Sandwell Adult and Family Learning Service and make available to the Sandwell Adult and Family Learning Service Performance Relationship Manager any relevant documentation requested. - Supply all necessary and relevant equipment and resources to deliver high quality provision within the subject area which specifically promotes adult learning. - ➤ Use Sandwell Adult and Family Learning Service tutor and learner paperwork, unless the Provider has agreed with the Sandwell Adult and Family Learning Service Performance Relationship Manager, that it is acceptable to use its own. - > Inform learners that they may be contacted to undertake an impact survey within four months of the end of the contract period, i.e. by the end of November 2017. - Promote British values and the Prevent Strategy on all programmes
+- Make available to the Sandwell Adult and Family Learning Service on request all completed tutor and learner documentation. - Ensure learners receive appropriate pre and post course information and advice. - > Maintain accurate records to report on attendance, withdrawals, and achievement. - Record on registers the intended destination of learners, using the Sandwell Adult and Family Learning Service codes. - Monitor the destinations of learners at 4 weeks after completion. - > Display the Council's logo on all relevant paper and electronic publicity material. - Participate in a contract management meeting with the Sandwell Adult and Family Learning Service and make available to the Sandwell Adult and Family Learning Service Performance Relationship Manager any relevant documentation requested. - Supply all necessary and relevant equipment and resources to deliver high quality provision within the subject area which specifically promotes adult learning. - Use Sandwell Adult and Family Learning Service tutor and learner paperwork. - Inform learners that they may be contacted to undertake an impact survey within four months of the end of the contract period, i.e. by the end of November 2019. - Promote British values and the Prevent Strategy on all programmes